balanced-dev/yuzu-docs/docs/definition/javascript.md

 # Javascript Interactions
 Javascript is the area in which Yuzu is the least prescriptive- it's often where frontend developers need to make the decision themselves on what the best way of approaching this is.

 For example, many brochure sites don't require much in the way of JS- maybe some very basic, framework-less scripts to just toggle some classes will suffice.
-Perhaps no Javascript is needed at all or maybe, despite it being considered 'outdated' by many, jQuery would be best so you can leverage some of the vast array of plugins available (e.g. a carousel).
+Perhaps no Javascript is needed at all or maybe, despite it being considered 'outdated' by many, jQuery would be best so you can leverage some of the vast selection of plugins available (e.g. a carousel).

-We are not against using Angular, Vue or any other framework as we have occasionally used them on some sites to fulfil specific roles in specific areas.
+We are not against using Angular, Vue, Svelte or any other framework as we have occasionally used them on some sites to fulfil specific roles in specific areas.
 It's about choosing the right tool for the job.

-Despite this, we have a basic API and have provided a few examples of a few ways of writing JS in a Yuzu environment to help you get stated
+Despite this, we have a basic API and have provided a few examples of a few ways of writing JS in a Yuzu environment to help you get started.

 ---